preactjs/preact-www/content/en/guide/v10/differences-to-react.md

 A React-compatible `Children` API is available from `preact/compat` to make integration with existing component libraries seamless.

-### Specialised Components
+### Specialised Components and Functions

-[preact/compat] ships with specialised components that are not necessary for every app.
+[preact/compat] ships with specialised components and functions that are not necessary for every app.
 These include

 - [PureComponent](/guide/v10/switching-to-preact#purecomponent): Only updates if `props` or `state` have changed
 - [memo](/guide/v10/switching-to-preact#memo): Similar in spirit to `PureComponent` but allows to use a custom comparison function